 The estimated value of the repairs to C.L.’s vehicle was $2,470.40.
 Additionally, C.L. made a diminished value claim on her vehicle for $761.09.
 C.L.’s vehicle lost value, even after the repairs were finishing, as a result of this accident.

-Lost Wages: C.L. made a claim for lost wages as she was unable to work for at least four weeks due to incapacitating pain and in order to receive treatment.
+C.L. made a claim for lost wages as she was unable to work for at least four weeks due to incapacitating pain and in order to receive treatment.
 Therefore, C.L.’s claim for lost wages was for $8,000-$10,000.

-Client’s Car Insurance: C.L. had car insurance at the time of the accident through American Family Mutual Insurance Company.
+C.L. had car insurance at the time of the accident through American Family Mutual Insurance Company.
 Because of the severity of C.L.’s injuries, she received $25,000 from her own Uninsured/Underinsured Motorist Policy about six months after the accident occurred.
 Her premiums did not increase as a result of using her own car insurance to supplement her bodily injury settlement.

-Final Settlement: C.L.’s total settlement was $40,000.
+As the victim in this case, C.L.’s total settlement was $40,000.
 This settlement includes $15,000 paid by the at-fault driver’ car insurance.
 The $25,000 amount paid by C.L.’s own car insurance from the Uninsured/Underinsured Motorist Policy.
 Settlement took around six months to be reaching in this matter.

 In conclusion, C.L. was happy with the results of this case.
 As a matter of fact, she was in treatment for under two months and was able to receive the treatment necessary to return to the state of wellness she was in prior to the accident.
 Hence, C.L. received $18,000 for her bodily injuries in this settlement.
-However, she balanced paying her medical bills and attorney’s fees and costs.
+However, she balanced her compensation by paying her medical bills and attorney’s fees and costs.